 - Focus on what may trigger the recipient’s interest like features or specs of the product/service you promote

-- Personalized subject lines can boost the open rate by 10%
+- Personalized subject lines can boost the open rate by almost 50%

-Recipients tend to distrust in unreadable and grammatically poor text.
-Besides, content filters may put your email campaign to spam if the number of spelling errors in your body text is high enough.
+Recipients don’t usually trust email body texts that have poor readability and a bunch of grammatical errors.
+Besides, content filters may deem your email campaign as junk email if the number of spelling errors in your body text is high enough.
 Therefore, make sure to check grammar and proofread your body text.
 Readability is also crucial for positive recipient engagement, so mind that too.

-If you combine a plain text with an image in your email campaign, keep a balanced content ratio – 60% plain text and 40% image.
-The thing is that spam filters may catch an email if they cannot scan the text due to large images.
+If you combine plain text with an image in your email campaign, keep a balanced content ratio of 60% (text) to 40% (images).
+This is important because spam filters may catch an email if they cannot scan the text due to large images.

-It was already mentioned that an embedded image should not exceed 40% of the total message body.
-Also, it might be useful to avoid heavy images at all.
-As an alternative, you can compress the image and link to it on your web server or any credible service.
-This will decrease the message size and accelerate the processing and loading of the email campaign.
+As we’ve already mentioned, an embedded image shouldn’t exceed 40% of the total message body.
+It’s reasonable to avoid heavy images altogether.
+As an alternative, you can compress the image and link to it from your web server or third-party credible services.
+That way, you’ll decrease the message size and the speed of processing for your email campaigns.

 Abuse of media content in your email campaign increases the spamminess of your message.
 Besides, it reduces the recipient’s engagement.
 If there are some media your campaign can’t do without, add a link to it.
 Also, avoid dynamic scripts – spam filters won’t let them in.